BKinya/Android-FAQ/README.md

 Frequently Asked Android Questions

 ## Introduction.
 Hey Awesome Devs.
 Thank you for stopping by.
 This is a collection of frequently asked Android questions.
-Most of them are not Android specific.
-They can apply to software developers using other tracks.

-These are responses by other amazing Android Developers and from various sources.
+These are responses by other amazing Android Engineers.
 You do not have to follow everything here to the letter.
 We all have different experiences.
 Use the responses as a guideline to figure out what works for you.

 Cheers! 🥂